SimonGsponer/r_comparisons/2_aggregating_big_data.md

 ![alt text](/images/Comparison2_Results1.jpeg "Computation Time for Creating a 3-Column Dataset")

 * **Base R does not seem to be the right choice for analysing big data**.
-While your computer is unlikely to hang up or catch fire from using Base R, it is just very slow.
+While your computer is unlikely to hang up or catch fire from using Base R, it is very slow.
 Notwithstanding, it is imporatant to mention that big data *can* be analysed in Base R, which may come as a suprise to people who are new to R.

-* **While both the tidyverse and the data.table package are very fast, the latter is the clear winner.** The average computation time for executing the command was 2.43 sec and 1.17 sec in the tidyverse and data.table respectively.
+* **While both the tidyverse and the data.table package are very fast, the latter is the clear winner.** The average computation time for executing the command was 2.43 sec and 1.17 sec respectively.
 It took the average data.table command a little bit longer than one second to query and transform a dataset with 30 M observations!

 ## A few concluding words <a name="conclusion"></a>

-From this comparison, the data.table package emerged as the clear winner, which is rather unsurprising, since this package was designed for dealing with huge amounts of data. **Does this mean that one should always use data.table?** Imagine you are working in a position where you have to analyse a fairly large amount of data (say 0.5 M observations) and you are asked to share your work with other people who are not programmers themselves.
+From this comparison, the data.table package emerged as the clear winner, which is rather unsurprising since this package was designed for dealing with huge amounts of data. **Does this mean that one should always use data.table for such tasks?** Imagine you are working in a position where you have to analyse a fairly large amount of data (say 0.5 M observations) and you are asked to share your work with other people who are not programmers themselves.
 Now, the tidyverse is clearly the better option as it offers easy-to-read syntaxes that execute quickly.

 Note: These results apply primarily to data analyses that are performed on ordinary computers.
 When analysing *big big data* (say a 500 GB file), the tidyverse package might be too slow (and Base R might not execute a command in the foreseeable future).